 The History of Nefeli

-By the earliy 2000s, software had moved into the forefront of many aspects of computer science, yet on the networking side of the ecosystem, hardware continued to reign supreme.
-That was until a team of computer networking pioneers led by Scott Shenker developed software-defined networking (SDN), described by NetworkWorld as “a category of technologies that separate the network control plane from the forwarding plane to enable more automated provisioning and policy-based management of network resources.”
+By the early 2000s, software had moved into the forefront of many aspects of computer science.
+Yet, in networking, hardware continued to reign supreme.
+That was until a team of computer networking pioneers, led by Scott Shenker, developed software-defined networking (SDN).
+SDN, and the accompanying arrival of Network Virtualization (NV), ushered in a new networking era.

-The Man Behind the Cloud
+The Man Behind Cloud Networking

 Nefeli Founder and Chairman, Scott Shenker, spent his academic youth studying theoretical physics but soon gave up chaos theory for computer science.
 His research over the years has spanned from performance modeling and networking to game theory and economics.

 He was then part of the team that founded Databricks which combines the best of data warehouses and data lakes to offer an open and unified platform for data and AI, and recently raised $1B in a series G.